Nara Tourist Spot Information

 Kasuga Taisha Shrine

 This is one of the most famous shrines in Nara, featuring a striking sanctuary lacquered in vermillion, and is known to house a deity that helps bring about good fortune and transportation safety.
 The approach to the sanctuary is lined with stone lanterns, and the corridors are arrayed with hanging lanterns.
-The traditional rebuilding of the shrine is being conducted for the 60th time during 2015 and 2016.
+The traditional rebuilding and repair of the shrine was conducted for the 60th time during 2015 and 2016.
 The shrine also has a Man'yo Botanical Garden featuring approximately 300 different species of plants that were mentioned in the Manyoshu (ancient collection of poems), including its symbolic Wisteria plant.

 Web http://www.kasugataisha.or.jp/about/index_en.html Access Approx. 10-min walk from Kasuga Taisha Omotesando bus stop, or next to Kasuga Taisha Honden bus stop.
 Both stops are served by Nara Kotsu Buses from KINTETSU-NARA Sta.

 Todai-ji Temple was established in the Nara Period.
 Passing through the Nandaimon (the main or Great South Gate, a National Treasure) protected by Kongorikishizo (guardian statues, a National Treasure) on either side of the gate, you can see the big roofs of Daibutsuden (The Great Buddha Hall, a National Treasure) rising over the middle gate.
-The 57-meter wide and 47.5-meter high Daibutsuden is the largest wooden building in the world.
+The 57-meter wide and 47.5-meter high Daibutsuden is one of the largest wooden buildings in the world.
 It also represents the Tenpyo culture in terms of its scale and large number of treasures.
 It contains hundreds of thousands of various National Treasures and Important Cultural Heritages.
 The 15-meter tall Daibutsu in the temple is a gigantic statue more popularly known as "Nara no Daibutsu-sama (meaning simply, The Great Buddha of Nara)."
 At the north of the temple is Shoso-in (Imperial Repository), the end of the Silk-Road.
 In the west, there is Kaidan-in Hall, which holds statues of Shitenno (the Four Deva Kings, a National Treasure), masterpieces of Tenpyo Era sculpture.